-We often need to review things that are no fun, things like the past simple or past participle of irregular verbs.
+We often need to review things that are not fun, such as things like the past simple or past participle of irregular verbs.
 Instead of the classic Q & A, try this.
 Use a large container or trash can as your “basket”, give your students a ball and have them shoot for points.
 But here’s the catch: you’ll ask them a question in past simple, and they’ll have to remember the past correctly in order to earn the chance to shoot.
-They can get 10 points for scoring or five if they miss (because at least they answered the question correctly).
-You can try any variety of this type of game, whether you use large balls or small ones, or even a wadded up piece of paper.
+Give them 10 points for scoring or five if they miss (because at least they answered the question correctly).
+You can vary this type of game, whether you use large balls or small ones, or even a wadded-up piece of paper.

 Tic Tac Toe

 Next, teams take turns choosing a square (you can add letters across and numbers down to make it easier to call out the squares).
-You turn over the card and reveal to your students the tense/structure/grammar point written on it.
-Students must then either provide an example or ask a question that another team member must answer correctly to get their X or O on that square.
-Of course, the first team that gets three Xs or Os across, down or diagonally wins.
+You turn over the card and reveal to your students the tense/structure/grammar point written on it to your students.
+They must then either provide an example or ask a question that another team member must answer correctly to get their X or O on that square.
+Of course, the first team that gets three Xs or Os in a row across, down, or diagonally wins.

 Snakes and Ladders